ndd21/PHYS281/docs/demo-data-types.md

 34
 ```

-You can place an object's string representation into another strings using the
+You can place an object's string representation into another string using the
 [`format()`](https://www.w3schools.com/python/ref_string_format.asp) method.
 For example:

 ```python